Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 No — and this is one of the most freeing things the research has given us.

-Studies consistently show that lighter loads (even bodyweight) produce similar strength and muscle gains to heavier loads when sets are taken close to fatigue.
+Studies consistently show that lighter loads, including bodyweight, produce similar strength and muscle gains to heavier loads when sets are taken close to fatigue.
 The weight is just a tool for creating effort.
 If a resistance band or a pair of light dumbbells is what you have — use them well, work hard, and progress when you can.

-What doesn't work: going through the motions with a weight that feels easy the entire time.
+What does not work: going through the motions with a weight that feels easy the entire time.
 The stimulus comes from the effort at the end of the set, not the number on the dumbbell.

 Save this!